Updated: Sep 25

 Extracts and reflections from my MSc Project (Aug 2019, Supervisor Dr Guido Orgs)

 Starting from my primary school education, I had an immense love for theatre.
 However, when I progressed to secondary school, specifically during my GCSE’s, I developed a love for science.
 Deconstructing the various elements of our universe fascinated me.
 Unfortunately, instead of being encouraged to fuse my two passions, I was made to believe that science and theatre were mutually exclusive.
 I spent my teenage years believing the two fields would always conflict, and that I would never be able to choose both.
-Initially inspired by the work of Dr Beatriz Calvo-Merino whom I was blessed to have as a BSc project supervisor, where I investigated ‘The Effect of Mood Induction on Emotional Perception of Movement Stimuli’ – a study on dancers and non-dancers; I then continued to fuse performing arts and sciences in my MSc project on the PANC programme.
+Initially inspired by the work of Dr Beatriz Calvo-Merino whom I was blessed to have as a BSc project supervisor, where I investigated ‘The Effect of Mood Induction on Emotional Perception of Movement Stimuli’ – a study on dancers and non-dancers; I then continued to fuse performing arts and science in my MSc project on the PANC programme.

 Image Credits: Lettwan Greaves